nafetshws/Advisor/README.md

 ### Github Actions
 With GitHub Actions we can automatically create a test envoirment that runs our code and most importantly runs the tests we defined.
 Creating a pull request is an event that triggers a workflow, which sets up a linux machine, then compiles and runs our tests.
 Furthermore we can verify that the pull request won't cause any merge conflict.
 This is necessary information to approve a pull request that is merged into the main branch because <b>we want to ensure that the main branch is always working correctly</b>.
 Don't worry about setting that up, you don't have to.

+### Organize taks
+We need some tool that helps us keep track which tasks are due and who is working on what.
+We could use somthing like [Trello](https://trello.com/de) or [Notion](https://www.notion.so)